rricharz/pidp11-2.11bsd/README.md

    logout
 ```

-Login with the newly created user, then change the password with
+Login as the newly created user, then change the password with

 ```
   passwd